When Can I Get Health Insurance?

 Open Enrollment is a window of time the federal government established during which citizens can enroll in a Qualified Health Plan that meets the Affordable Care Act (ACA) requirements.
-The second ACA Open Enrollment period began November 15, 2014, and ends February 15, 2015.
-Coverage begins January 1, 2015, for individuals who sign up before December 15.
+The 2016 ACA Open Enrollment will begin in October 2015.

 You can only sign up for health insurance during Open Enrollment, with two important exceptions.
 If you missed this year’s enrollment period, you can get coverage by: